darrylschaefer/ai-text-editor/README.md

 npm start
 ```

-6. **Open your browser:** Navigate to http://localhost:5173 to start working with FTHR Write on your local machine.
+6. **Open your browser:** Navigate to http://localhost:5173 to start working with fthr-text on your local machine.

 ### **Support and Contributions**

-We welcome contributions and feedback to make FTHR Write even better.
+We welcome contributions and feedback to make fthr-text even better.
 Whether it's feature requests, bug reports, or code contributions, please feel free to reach out or open an issue in our repository.

 ### **Privacy and Security**